 head was just . . . too much.

 My feet are lying flat on the floor.
 Long, wiggling flappers.
 The carpet is green.
 The carpet is coarse.
 I feel like crying.
 Images are so sweet.
+My feet are touching the carpet.
 I feel like dying.

 It's like everything goes round and round.
 It's like you can feel the world spinning, the sky lurching after continents, clouds

-torn loose, the trees all bending, ocean tides drowning.
+torn loose, every tree bending, ocean tides drowning.
 Everything's a blur, a flash.
 About my brother this time, mainly:

 that look of craven need.
-Everything else springs from that: Hope, love, fear, sorrow.
+Everything else springs from that: Hope, love, fear, need, sorrow.

 At times though, terrifically.
 Other people, how do they sing that song?
 They sound just like birds.
 When I listen.